shubhattin/os-config/linux/fedora/DE.md

     - Libre Office Draw
   - [x] Compression tools
     - [Peazip](https://peazip.github.io/peazip-linux.html)
-  - [ ] An IME to type Indian languages
+  - [x] An IME to type Indian languages
     - **Keyboard Layout Method** (Simple and no IME)
-       - Goto `Keyboard > Layouts` and then add the language or layout you need, for eg: Hindi -> Hindi(Wx)
+       - Goto `Keyboard > Layouts` and then add the language or layout you need, for eg: Hindi -> Hindi(Wx) and set a display text.
-       - Under `Display Options` unheck 'show country flag' and check 'show layout name instead of group name'
+       - Default shortcut to change keyboard layout is `Meta+Alt+K`
      - **Input Method Editor**
        - The above keyboard layout method can also be used in this approach as it has both keyboard layout and IME's
-       - Search `Input Method` and choose a indian language displayed there(in my case was telugu) and click install.
-This should install `ibus` and related dependencies. or install using `sudo apt install ibus ibus-m17n m17n-db fonts-indic fcitx-m17n ibus-clutter ibus-table `
-       - After installed logout and open method again and select input framework to be ibus.
+       - On wayland session open Keyboard > Virtual Keyboard and set select IBus Wayland and apply.
+       - Search for Input Method Selector and set preferences of ibus.
        - Open Ibus Preferences, select input method and now you should be able to add both layouts and IMEs.
        - Restart the computer to ensure proper functioning
-     - Use `Win+Space` to switch and change shall be reflected in taskbar
+       - Default Shortcut to change layout is `Super+space` you could change it to `Super+Alt+space` from preferences
+       - :warning: does not works on few apps on a wayland session
      - > Keyboard Layout Access Scheme :- **Left Bottom  : `no shift` | Left Top : `Shift` || Right Bottom : `RightAlt` | Right Top : `RightAlt+Shift`**
      - You can see keyboard layout either directly from taskbar if available(like for Hindi Wx) or goto `ibus Preferences > Input method > Select the Layout > About`
      - _Recommendation : Use the first Approach described unless necessary_